sgzed86/ColonCancerPytorchLightning/README.md

 # ColonCancerPytorchLightning
-Image classification on Colon cancer tumors with full explain ability and reproducibility controls
+Image classification on Colon polyps with full explainability and reproducibility controls

-I've created a complete PyTorch Lightning project for colon cancer detection:
+This is a PyTorch Lightning project for colon cancer detection:

 1. model.py: Contains the CNN-based model architecture for polyp detection